MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 # What's the performance compared to other tensor libraries?

+I'll focus on comparing something thats easy to implement in both my library and in PyTorch.

 ## N-body simulation

 ## MNIST with a convolutional network

 # Future improvements

-One of the things that is quite often happening with writing vectorized code for simple particle simulations is that all the vector variables are 3d, and can easily be stored in registers, but the current compiler will generate it as a [..., a, b, 3] shaped kernel with a lot of duplicated arithmetic (unless you create your own vec class that operates only on scalars), like in [the n-body simulation example](https://github.com/MichaelMoroz/TensorFrost/blob/main/examples/Simulation/n-body.ipynb).
+One of the things that quite often happens with writing vectorized code for simple particle simulations is that all the vector variables are 3d, and can easily be stored in registers, but the current compiler will generate it as a [..., a, b, 3] shaped kernel with a lot of duplicated arithmetic (unless you create your own vec class that operates only on scalars), like in [the n-body simulation example](https://github.com/MichaelMoroz/TensorFrost/blob/main/examples/Simulation/n-body.ipynb).
 This is something that could be optimized in the future, by generating the initial kernel with a smaller shape, like [..., a, b, 1] and then unrolling the dimensions that are broadcast compared to the kernel's shape.

 At the moment the IR does not have a representation for groupshared memory, which is a big bottleneck for large matrix multiplications, and can be quite useful for some other algorithms, like FFT/sort/convolutions.